m41130/BlogposterDEV/docs/guide.md

 Widgets can provide layout hints when seeded.
 Administrators may specify width and height options such as `halfWidth`, `maxHeight` or `overflow` so the initial layout matches the desired size.
+All built-in admin widgets ship with sensible defaults for their width and height so a freshly seeded dashboard is usable immediately.

 Widgets are arranged with a lightweight drag-and-drop grid.
 The sequence below demonstrates arranging widgets from an empty grid to a customized dashboard.